darkato42/wu-yulin.com/_drafts/markmap.md

 ---
 layout: coding_post
-title: Use Markmap in github pages
+title: Add Mind Map to GitHub Pages
 category: [Coding]
 tags: [github, productivity, mindmap]
 description: Use Markmap to render markdown into mindmaps
-unsplash: OWkXt1ikC5g
+unsplash: Xj69EGAgs2s
 ---

 To do